Meet the Team

 Assistant Director:

-Current and Former Research Assistants:
+Current & Former Research Assistants:

-Dr. Stefanie Demetriades, Dr. Briana Ellerbe, Dr. Olivia Gonzalez, Dr. Lauren Levitt, Dr. Kate M. Miltner, and Dr. Lauren Sowa.
+Gabbie Puzon, Dr. Stefanie Demetriades, Dr. Briana Ellerbe, Dr. Olivia Gonzalez, Dr. Lauren Levitt, Dr. Kate M. Miltner, and Dr. Lauren Sowa.

 Contributors (2013-present):